(Second in a Series)

 This trait did not vanish with the coming of the Spaniards, it was actually reinforced.
 The Spaniards introduced Christianity to the natives and becoming Christians made them discover more reasons to be loving and caring for others.

 Genuine care for others is something very natural among Filipinos.
-Thus, aside from domestic helpers, there a lot of Filipino doctors, nurses, caregivers, nannies, and teachers abroad.
+Thus, aside from domestic helpers, there are many Filipino doctors, nurses, caregivers, nannies, and teachers abroad.
 Filipinos are not egotistical.
-They can take on menial jobs thinking that “any necessary work that pays an honest wage carries its own honor and dignity”.
+They can take on menial jobs thinking that “any necessary work that pays an honest wage carries its own honor and dignity” .
 This is the reason many Filipinos accept these kinds of jobs abroad.
-But Filipino skilled workers and professional are also being sought in many countries.
+But Filipino skilled workers and professionals are also being sought in many countries.
 There are also a lot of Filipino artists working in different parts of the world.
 All these are proofs of Filipino intelligence and innate talent.

-Filipinos are also good in communication.
+Filipinos are also good at communication.
 This can be attributed to their confidence in speaking and high interpersonal intelligence.
-Their good command of the English language, result of the American occupation, and their being naturally friendly, enable them to easily start a conversation with people from other countries.
-Their excellence in communication, aside from their being hardworking, make them attractive to foreign employers.
-If there’s a profession where ability to communicate well and deal effectively with other people are badly needed it is teaching.
-Thus, many Filipinos work as teachers abroad, not just for the subject English but other fields of learning.
+Their good command of the English language, the result of the American occupation, and their being naturally friendly, enable them to easily start a conversation with people from other countries.
+Their excellence in communication, aside from their being hardworking, makes them attractive to foreign employers.
+If there’s a profession where the ability to communicate well and deal effectively with other people is badly needed it is teaching.
+Thus, many Filipinos work as teachers abroad, not just for the subject English but other fields of learning as well.